 Cllr Stewart stated that, for the last 42 years, Devereux House had been a much loved and well respected residential care home and a crucial lifeline for many residents in their later years.
 As well as being a care home, Devereux House had also offered day care for 60-70 people in the form of personal care, hot meals and respite for carers.
 Since established, Devereux House had always been operated as a registered charity, run by volunteers and heavily reliant on the generosity of local people.
-Such organisations as the League of Friends and local Rotary Clubs had helped to keep Devereux House going for nearly 50 years.
-As well as support from the Council, Devereux House had also received assistance from central Government and Hampshire County Council.
+Such organisations as the League of Friends and local Rotary Clubs had helped to keep Devereux House had also received assistance from central Government and Hampshire County Council.
 However, the financial impact of the Covid-19 pandemic had been too great for such a small charity and sadly Devereux House had had to cease operating.